DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

-We support using a single payer health insurance system.
+We support health care as a basic human right, and using a single-payer health insurance system.

-Until such time as universal single payer coverage is enacted, we support a 100 percent tax deduction for health insurance premium paid by the self-employed, and we support equalization of Medicare payments to rural and urban hospitals alike.
+Until such time as universal single-payer coverage is enacted, we support a one hundred percent (100%) tax deduction for health insurance premium paid by the self-employed, and we support equalization of Medicare payments to rural and urban hospitals alike.

-We support incentives for the purpose of encouraging doctors to practice in rural and other underserved areas.
-Doctors who receive aid to practice in Kansas for a specified period of time be required to fulfill their obligation.
-We support prescription coverage under the Medicare and Medicaid system.
+We support incentives for the purpose of encouraging doctors to practice in rural and other under-served areas.
+Doctors who receive aid to practice in Kansas for a specified period of time should be required to fulfill their obligation.
+We support prescription coverage under the Medicare and Medicaid systems.

 We urge the revitalization of our nation’s passenger and freight railroad system.
 We oppose the closing of branch rail lines, which serve rural communities.